In this guide

 Need to know

-You must be warned the advice has been prepared without taking into account your personal objectives, financial situation or needs.
-If the advice relates to buying a financial product, you should carefully read the product’s PDS before making a decision.
+Under Part 7.7 of the Corporations Act, retail clients must receive a general advice warning that the advice has been prepared without taking into account your personal objectives, financial situation or needs.
+If the advice relates to buying a financial product, you should carefully read the product disclosure statement (PDS) before making a decision.

 2. Personal advice